Submit Malware Samples

 Send your password-protected archive to:

-What to Include in Your Submission
+What to Include

-- ✓ Password-protected archive containing the malware sample
+- Password-protected archive containing the malware sample

-- ✓ SHA256 hash of the original file
+- SHA256 hash of the original file

-- ✓ Source/origin of the sample (URL, email, etc.)
+- Source/origin (URL, email attachment, etc.)

-- ✓ Date discovered
+- Date discovered

-- ✓ Any observed behavior or symptoms
+- Observed behavior or symptoms

-- ✓ Your contact information (optional, for follow-up)
+- Contact info (optional, for follow-up)

-- ✓ Any additional context or notes
+- Any additional context or notes

 Example Submission Email